facebook/sapling/doc/hgsql/README.md

 Patches are welcome as pull requests, though they will be collapsed and rebased to maintain a linear history.

-To run tests, copy `tests/getdb.sh.example` to `tests/getdb.sh`, and edit it to provide MySQL host, port, user and password.
+To run tests, copy `tests/hgsql/getdb.sh.example` to `tests/hgsql/getdb.sh`, and edit it to provide MySQL host, port, user and password.
 Then run the actual tests via:

     :::bash
     cd tests
-    ./run-tests.py --with-hg=/path/to/hg
+    ./run-tests.py test-hgsql-*.t
-    # Alternatively, you can use run-tests.py from a checkout of the hg repo
-    /path/to/repo/hg/tests/run-tests.py

 We (Facebook) have to ask for a "Contributor License Agreement" from someone who sends in a patch or code that we want to include in the codebase.
 This is a legal requirement; a similar situation applies to Apache and other ASF projects.